apos37/dev-debug-tools/readme.txt

 10. Regex playground

 == Changelog ==
+= 1.8.3.1 =
+* Tweak: Make DB Tables tab header row sticky when viewing a single table
+* Update: Added a setting for custom debug log path (for viewing and clearing only)
+* Update: Added a Domain tab for checking DNS records
+* Fix: Discord fatal error messages not showing quotes properly

 = 1.8.3 =
 * Update: Added a password feature, new security settings on bottom of Settings tab (props venutius for suggestion)
 * Tweak: Bolded the folder size on the Plugins tab if the size is over 2MB